lynnfaraday/aresmush.com/tutorials/config/fs3skills_skills.md

     - Standard

-> <i class="fa fa-info-circle"></i> **Tip:** Make sure you allocate enough free language points in chargen to cover rating 3 (Fluent) in each starting language, otherwise the languages will count towards a character's Ability Point total.
+{% include tip.html content="Make sure you allocate enough free language points in chargen to cover rating 3 (Fluent) in each starting language, otherwise the languages will count towards a character's Ability Point total." %}

 ## Advantages